microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroleeligibilityschedulerequest-cancel.md

 # unifiedRoleEligibilityScheduleRequest: cancel
 Namespace: microsoft.graph

 Immediately cancel a [unifiedRoleEligibilityScheduleRequest](../resources/unifiedroleeligibilityschedulerequest.md) and have the system automatically delete the cancelled request after 30 days.
+After calling this action, the **status** of the cancelled unifiedRoleEligibilityScheduleRequest changes to `Revoked`.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).